-Lizzo opens up on being in 'deep depression' in emotional speech during LA concert
+Lizzo opens up about being in 'deep depression' during emotional speech at LA concert

 LOS ANGELES, CALIFORNIA: Lizzo got deeply personal during her concert at the Wiltern Theatre in Los Angeles on March 12, opening up about a period of severe depression in 2023.